LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D2-Bootstrap.md

 One of the first classes you will need to use is a *container* class.
 Bootstrap 5 requires a container element (usually a div) to wrap site contents.
 There are two container classes:

 - `.container` class provides a responsive fixed width container.
-- `.container-fluid` class provides a full width fluid container which spans the width of the viewport.
+- `.container-fluid` class provides a full width container that automatically adapts to  the width of the viewport.

 Example: